back to Blog

 When a well is too close to a septic system or other source of wastewater, a variety of contaminants can enter your well water, including:

-• Bacteria, such as E. coli or salmonella
+• Bacteria: E. coli or salmonella

-• Viruses, such as norovirus or hepatitis A
+• Viruses: Norovirus or hepatitis A

-• Phosphates from detergents and soaps
+• Phosphates: Detergents and soaps

-• Heavy metals, iron, and copper
+• Heavy metals: Iron and copper

-In high amounts, these contaminants can cause illnesses or diseases.
-If you suspect that your well has been contaminated, it is important to have your water tested as soon as possible.
-If a problem is found, water treatment solutions like chlorination, reverse osmosis, activated charcoal filtration, or UV purification may be able to make you water safe enough to drink again.
+If a problem is found, water treatment solutions like chlorination, reverse osmosis, activated charcoal filtration, or UV purification may be able to make your water safe enough to drink again.
 Otherwise, repairs to the well or septic system may be necessary.

 Call Water Doctor for Water Testing or Treatment in Maryland

-If you are unsure about the quality of your water, our team at Water Doctor can help.
-We offer water quality testing for wells and municipal systems, as well as a variety of treatment options that can help to correct most water quality problems.
-Our experts can work with you to determine the best solutions for your needs and your budget, whether it is a single system, such as reverse osmosis, or a combination of multiple systems, such as water softeners, charcoal filtration, and UV purification.
+Our experts can work with you to determine the best solutions for your needs and your budget, whether it’s a single system, such as reverse osmosis, or a combination of multiple systems, such as water softeners, charcoal filtration, and UV purification.

 affiliate-logo-1